nimmyja/PYTHON_PyBank/README.md

 # Python_Analysis
-Procured the financial records of a company from a CSV format file.
-Developed a Python script to evaluate those data and export the returned data to a text file.
+Created Python script to retrieve records from CSV format file and performed analysis on the recovered data.
+Developed script to print the results of analysis to the terminal and exported the output to a text file.